- Only water the lawn when it truly needs it. A lawn requires just 1″ of water per week.

 - Adjust the spray of your irrigation nozzles to make sure that water is spraying on your lawn, and not on sidewalks or driveways.

 - Place rain barrels under downspouts and use the captured water for plants.

 - Sweep driveways, sidewalks, and steps rather than hosing off.

 - Always follow town watering restrictions.

 In Sharon, our drinking water comes from locally sourced groundwater.
 We are not connected to MWRA or any other town water source.

 Sharon pro-actively puts water restrictions in place from May 1-Oct.
 1 every year, in order to reduce the amount of water withdrawal during the warmer weather.
-This action ensures that there is enough water in town for firefighting and public safety.
+Please follow these restrictions to ensure that there is enough water in town for firefighting and public safety.